 Disadvantages of Surface Mount Technology

 As is the case with all manufacturing processes, there are some disadvantages to SMT assembly.
-The biggest is that it requires a much higher attention to detail than through-hole assembly.
+The biggest is that it requires much more attention to detail than through-hole assembly.
 Even with the process largely automated, your design parameters still have to be met to produce a quality end product.
 This largely falls on the shoulders of the designer and the electronics contract manufacturer.

 Trouble can also arise when SMT is used to place components to a PCB that will function in conditions that will involve: